Feel like yourself again

 • It’s getting more affordable.
 Although FUE procedures are generally more expensive than older FUT hair transplant approaches, they’re becoming more affordable and widely accessible as the technology grows in popularity.

 • It’s expensive.
 For most people, the biggest drawback of NeoGraft is the steep price.
-It’s getting more affordable, but as noted, FUE hair transplant procedures still cost more than FUT hair transplants.
+It’s getting more affordable, but as noted, FUE hair transplant procedures still typically cost more than FUT hair transplants.

 With that said, it’s important to have realistic expectations about what’s possible.